Information for Students

 University-wide Commencement Ceremony Description

 The campuswide Commencement ceremony is the official University of Illinois academic ceremony at which the Chancellor presides and the President confers degrees.
-Doctoral degree candidates are individually recognized and hooded; Bachelor's, Master's and Professional (JD, DVM, and MD) degree students stand as a group at their seats and are recognized by college.
-This is a dignified ceremony that lasts about two and a half hours.
+Doctoral degree candidates are invited to attend but will not be hooded at the event; Doctoral, Bachelor's, Master's and Professional (JD, DVM, and MD) degree candidates stand as a group at their seats and are recognized by college.
+This is a dignified ceremony that lasts about two hours.
 Academic attire is required.
-The campuswide Commencement ceremony is scheduled for Saturday, May 13 from 9:30 a.m. to 12 p.m.
+The campuswide Commencement ceremony is scheduled for Saturday, May 12 from 9:30 to 11:30 a.m.

 Convocation Ceremony Description

 Another activity in which you may choose to participate is the convocation sponsored by your college, school, or department.
 At most convocations, undergraduate and graduate students are individually recognized, which is not possible at the larger campuswide Commencement ceremony.
 However, degrees are not conferred at a convocation, and usually the dean or department head presides.
 Convocations are designed to complement the campuswide Commencement ceremony and are scheduled so as not to conflict with the campuswide Commencement ceremony.
 If you plan to participate in your convocation, please follow the instructions sent from your unit.

 Inclement Weather Plan

 The campuswide Commencement ceremony held on Saturday, May 12 will take place rain or shine.
 However, if the weather is unsafe, the ceremony will be cancelled or shortened depending on the weather forecast.
 Unsafe weather includes high winds and lightning strikes within eight miles of an outdoor ceremony.
 The Commencement Office works closely with members of the University's safety team and local meteorologists in making the determination to cancel or shorten Commencement.

 Should inclement weather occur, the cancellation notification will be sent out via social media, the University of Illinois website, the University's text messaging system (Illini-Alert), and to local media.
 All unit Convocation ceremonies at the University will still take place at their regularly scheduled times.
 A list of unit Convocation ceremonies is available at http://commencement.illinois.edu/ceremonies/convocation.html.